• Global weapons sales boom proving adage: ‘War Is Sell’

 By Victor Thorn

-Union Gen. William Tecumseh Sherman once said, “War is hell.”
+Union General William Tecumseh Sherman once said, “War is hell.”
 But to those who profit off the sale of weapons, war is big business that brings in huge profits.
-That explains why, even in these tough economic times, global weapons sales are booming, with U.S. corporations being some of the biggest arms peddlers.
+That explains why, even in these tough economic times, global weapons sales are booming, with United States corporations being some of the biggest arms peddlers.

 The global arms market can be split into three sectors: First are the legal sales whereupon governments buy arms from corporations.
 Second are sales on the black market.
 And third is a legally gray area where governments, militaries and intelligence agencies rub shoulders with shady and corrupt dealers in order to carry out covert agendas such as regime changes and assassinations.

-On March 2, Richard Norton-Taylor, reporting for The Guardian, wrote: “Sales of weapons and military services exceeded $400B in 2010 . . . [and] the top 10 arms producing companies account for 56% of total arms sales.”
+On March 2 The Guardian reported: “Sales of weapons and military services exceeded $400B in 2010 . . . [and] the top 10 arms producing companies account for 56% of total arms sales.”